Our Mission Is To Help For God’s Glory

 We know that certain disasters cripple infrastructure, meaning food, medicine, shelter and other basic needs are completely unmet.

 We also provide food, medical and educational assistance based on financial availability and medical staffing resources.
-Whether it is a 50kg bag of rice, a month worth of life-saving heart medications, or a semester for a Syrian child to attend school for the first time in years, we seek to determine the best way to meet the needs of those suffering in these disaster areas.
+Whether it is a 50kg bag of rice, a month worth of life-saving heart medications, or a semester for a Syrian child to attend school for the first time in years, we seek to determine the best way to meet the needs of those suffering in these disaster areas and crisis situations.

 We have provided blankets and heating oil for cold climates, tarps and tin roofs for rainy climates, rebulding materials for totally devastated communities, and other habitation-related resources on past missions.